 "The other factor that they brought up this Mean Time to Recovery and that's actually quite interesting in itself.
 There's a phrase that goes out there, and comes from John Allspaw, that Mean Time to Recovery is more important than Mean Time Between Failures for most failures.
 The point being that, by putting stuff into production it's more important that you can realize that something's gone wrong and fix it than it is to prevent the failures in the first place."

 "That's not something that many organizations really understand, they put a lot of effort into trying to prevent things going wrong but one of the things that we're learning is it it's more important to detect and fix failures than it is to prevent that.
 At least the most of the time, at least the non catastrophic cases.
-"So that's an important part of the picture is being able to recover fast, but let's go back onto this Cycle Time.
-Cycle Time as I've said is a very key measure and the reason I said that is important is it because it allows us to get early information about whether our ideas are worth pursuing or not."
+"So that's an important part of the picture is being able to recover fast, but let's go back onto this Change Lead Time.
+Change Lead Time as I've said is a very key measure and the reason I said that is important is it because it allows us to get early information about whether our ideas are worth pursuing or not."

 Nicole Forsgren On How DevOps Metrics Correlate With Organisational Performance